Hullabalo/ComfyUI-Loop/README.md

 ## Future plans
 - adding some kind of mask edit capabilities in the 'Image Crop' node
 - more file format outputs
-- Better code, without changing the developer ahah
+- Better code, without changing the developer ha ha!

 I plan to revisit the code later but it works well for basic use (don't judge a fish by its ability to climb a tree, I do my best :D).
 If you encounter issues or have suggestions, ask on the repo ! :)